Jeunese/jeunese.github.io/docs/ux-writing.md

 Tooltips disappear, and so they shouldn't be used for directly-actionable or essential information required to perform a task.

-Tooltips are useful with:
+Tooltips are useful:

--  Unlabelled controls and command buttons with graphic labels.
+-  With unlabelled controls and command buttons with graphic labels.
--  Labelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
+-  With abelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
--  As a form of progressive disclosure with help (?) and info (i) icons, eliminating the need for descriptive on-screen text if not essential to the primary task.
+-  As a form of [Progressive disclosure](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy), eliminating the need for descriptive on-screen text if not essential to the primary task.

-For more information on progressive disclosure, see [Progressive disclosure philosophy](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).
+Tooltips are typically opened when the user interacts with a help (?), info (i), and important (!) icon:
+- Use a question mark (**?**) for tooltips that answer the *questions* "why?", "how?", or "what does this mean?", like why an email address is needed, where to find a reference number, or what a term means.
+- Use the letter "**i**" for tooltips that provide supplementary information that users might benefit from without having to navigate away from the UI, like useful knowledge, insights, or tips to add value or clarification.
+For example, you might want to let users know what they can do with a feature ("You can customise this design") or provide extra guidance like password requirements.
+- Use an exclamation point (**!**) for tooltips that provide important information or context, like how personal information will be used or how something is calculated.
+If information is *necessary*, consider using [in-line copy](https://jeunese.github.io/#/ux-writing?id=in-line-copy) instead.

 ### Guidelines for using tooltips